speedygirl/daw-access-tesi/Parte 3.md

 ## Scelta degli screen reader per i test
-Per quanto riguarda Windows la scelta dello screen reader è stata guidata da una serie di domande, da me liberamente tradotte in italiano, prese da American Foundation for Blind [^english-questions] <!-- mettere link american foundation-->-
+Per quanto riguarda Windows la scelta dello screen reader è stata guidata da una serie di domande prese da American Foundation for Blind [^english-questions] <!-- mettere link american foundation-->, riportate testualmente di seguito:

+- What **version of Windows** will be used?
+Is the **screen reader compatible** with the version of Windows to be used
+- Are there **standard system configurations** with which the **screen reader does not work** (color schemes, common video cards, etc.)?
+- What **synthesizers are/are** not supported?
+- From among the **applications** that will likely be used, **are there some with which the screen reader does not work**, no matter the skill level of the user?
+- **How much "automatic" speech does the screen reader give when the user is performing standard Windows functions** such as selecting menu items or moving through items in dialog boxes?
+Can the amount of **speech be adjusted to suit the user's skill** level and preferences?
+- **How difficult** is it to **change** simple **standard features** such as voice rate or the choice of a reading key?
+- **What must the user do in order to make an unfriendly program work well enough to be usable?**
+- What **useful and unique features** does the screen reader have?
+- **What problems** does the screen reader add to Windows use?
+- **Is the manual accessible and accurate**?
+- Is there a **tutorial** in a usable format?

+Di seguito si fornisce la traduzione in italiano dei quesiti:

 - Quale versione di Windows sarà usata?
 Lo Screen reader è compatibile con la versione di WIndows da usarsi?
 - Sono presenti configurazioni standard di sistema con cui la sintesi vocale non funziona?
 - Quali sintetizzatori sono o non sono supportati?